Rare Raphael drawing raises record $48 million

 When the artist died in 1520, his body was laid out in state in his studio with the Transfiguration hanging at his head.

-Measuring roughly 15 inches by 11 inches, the picture drawn in black chalk went on a mini-world tour prior to the London auction in a bid to drum up interest from Asia as well as Europe and North America.
+Measuring roughly 15 inches by 11 inches (38 cm by 28 cm), the picture drawn in black chalk went on a mini-world tour prior to the London auction in a bid to drum up interest from Asia as well as Europe and North America.

 “If you are lucky, at some point in your career a work like this comes along,” said Gregory Rubinstein, head of old master drawings at Sotheby‘s.